 The financial statements of Salarius Pharmaceuticals, LLC, a Delaware limited liability company and our wholly owned subsidiary ("Private Salarius"), as of and for the years December 31, 2018 and 2017 have been audited by Weaver and Tidwell, L.L.P., independent registered public accounting firm, as stated in their report.
-Such financial statements are incorporated by reference in reliance upon the reports of Weaver and Tidwell, L.L.P., and upon the authority of such firm as experts in accounting and auditing.
+Such financial statements are included herein in reliance upon the reports of Weaver and Tidwell, L.L.P., appearing elsewhere herein, and upon the authority of such firm as experts in accounting and auditing.